robertoignacio/robertoignacio/README.md

 👋 Hi
-This is a repo that I use when learning things.
+This is a repo that I use when learning things, mainly dev in WSL2.
 I do not git push here often.